- Traumatic events

 Imagine you are eating at a fast food restaurant when suddenly a loud crashing sound reverberates through the space.
 Glass windows shatter, and shards fly through the air as an out-of-control car careens into the store.

 In that moment, your heart races, your breath quickens, and your body tenses as it prepares to respond to the unexpected threat.
-This automatic reaction is an immediate stress response, a complex set of defense mechanisms that have evolved to protect us from danger.
+These physical symptoms are normal reactions.
+Stress responses are complex defense mechanisms that have evolved to protect us from danger.

-From our ancestors’ encounters with predators to modern-day challenges, trauma responses help us navigate a world full of potential threats.
+From our ancestors’ encounters with predators to modern-day challenges, trauma response behaviors help us navigate a world of potential threats.

 All animals possess similar defense mechanisms against threats.
 However, unlike animals, which typically return to normal functioning once the danger has passed, humans may struggle.